 This is also the ideal time to consider any alterations to the configuration of your windows, eg removal of some sashes for a larger window to achieve a panoramic view.
 It can also be a good time to update security fittings.

-Replace your existing windows with European design PVCu inserts or retrofit to your existing timber windows.
+Replace your existing windows with European design PVCu inserts and complete windows or retrofit to your existing timber windows.
 With Retrofit you keep the original windows, but replace the glass with double glazing with the original external

 glazing bead being replaced by a colour-matched double glazing bead to